highamm/datascience234/docs/05-comm.md

-## `R Markdown` Files
+## `Quarto` Files

-Let's talk a bit more about the components of the `R Markdown` file used to make the reproducible analysis shown in class.
+Let's talk a bit more about the components of the `Quarto` file used to make the reproducible analysis shown in class.

-First, open a new `R Markdown` file by clicking File -> New File -> `R Markdown` and keep the new file so that it knits to HTML for now.
+First, open a new `Quarto` file by clicking File -> New File -> `Quarto Document` and keep the new file so that it renders to HTML for now.

-The first six lines at the top of the file make up the YAML (Yet Another Markup Language) header.
+The first four to five lines at the top of the file make up the YAML (__Yet Another Markup Language__) header.
 We'll come back to this at the end, as it's the more frustrating part to learn.

-Lines 8-10 are the set-up chunk.
-Again, we'll come back to this in a bit.
-For now, just delete lines 12-30 and copy and paste the following code chunks to your clean .Rmd file:
+Delete the code below the YAML header and then paste the following code chunks to your clean .qmd file:

 ```r